ibm-cloud-docs/messages-for-rabbitmq/howto-resources-scaling.md

 ### RAM
 {: #ram}

 RabbitMQ throttles publishing when it detects it is using 40% of available memory to keep memory usage from growing uncontrollably during spike of activity.
-If you find that you regularly hit the limit, you can allocate more memory to your deployment.
+If you find that you regularly reach the limit, you can allocate more memory to your deployment.
 Adding memory to the total allocation adds memory to the members equally.

 ### Queue Rebalancing
 {: #queue-rebalancing}